Why are Leases Written for 364 Days California?

 This California rental lease agreement is used by landlords and tenants and includes required disclosure forms and covers the following laws; rent control and rent Increases, evictions, security deposits, discrimination, rent payments, late fees, tenant privacy, termination of tenancy, COVID-19 protections, required disclosure forms, and maintenance and repairs.

-The following includes an in-depth look at what laws are included in the California residential lease agreement form:
+The following includes an in-depth look at what laws are included in the California rental lease agreement form:

 - Rent Control and Rent Increases in CA